jawahar-shazab/docs/docs/api.md

 POST /v1/user-auth
 ```

-Authenticates a user via a POST request.
+This API authenticates a user via a POST request, typically used when the authentication process requires sending sensitive data, such as a username and password, in the request body.

 #### 3.Authorize User